Suraj7673/freelance-sql-project-1/README.md

-# freelance-sql-project-1
+#Data Engineering sql-project-1
 Sales analysis using PostgreSQL - monthly, daily, customer-based metrics
-# Freelance SQL Project 1 - Sales Data Analysis
+#  SQL Project 1 - Sales Data Analysis

-📊 A real-world SQL project based on a freelance-style client request to analyze customer and sales data from a PostgreSQL database.
+ A real-world SQL project based on a freelance-style client request to analyze customer and sales data from a PostgreSQL database.

 ---

-## 🚀 Project Overview
+##  Project Overview

 This project simulates a client request where you're asked to:
 - Analyze customer signups and sales